SebastianLib/SebastianLib/README.md

 Hi 👋 My name is Sebastian Lib
 ==============================

-I'm currently looking for a job as a junior frontend developer.
+I'm currently junior fullstack developer.

 * 🌍  I'm based in Rzeszow but I can relocate
 * 🖥️  See my portfolio at [My website](http://portfolio-sigma-six-33.vercel.app/)